Baked Boneless Pork Chops

 - 1 1/2 teaspoons garlic powder, or granulated garlic or onion powder

 - 1 teaspoon black pepper

-- In a small bowl, combine garlic powder, paprika, salt and black pepper.
-Rub the seasoning mixture over all sides of each chop.
+- In a small bowl combine paprika, garlic powder, salt, and black pepper.
+Rub the seasoning mixture over all sides of each pork chop.

 - Cover the pork chops loosely with aluminum foil and bake for about 15 minutes depending on thickness (see note).
 Do not flip the chops while baking.

 - Check doneness by inserting an instant-read thermometer into the middle of the chop.
 Remove from the oven once the internal temperature reads 145°F (63°C).

 - Using kitchen tongs, transfer the pork chops to a cutting board or a plate.
 Tent will foil and rest undisturbed for 5-7 minutes before serving.

 - Pork Chops: When shopping, look for fresh, firm cuts that are at least 1-inch thick and pinkish-red in color with creamy fat marbling around the edges.
 Avoid meat with a grayish hue or that's becoming soft with spots on the fat.